-- 1. The Rural Residential District shall allow workforce housing by application as provided in NH RSA 674:58-61 and by conditional use permit from the Planning Board.
+- 1. The Rural Residential District shall allow workforce housing by application as provided in NH RSA 674:58-61 and by conditional use permit from the Planning Board provided all of the criteria listed below are met.
 Site Plan Review is required for multi-unit dwelling proposals. - 2.
-The Planning Board shall relax dimensional requirements for workforce housing by conditional use permit as appropriate for the particular lot and if the applicant proves that a relaxation is needed to provide housing within a reasonable cost to provide workforce housing.
+The Planning Board may relax dimensional requirements for workforce housing by conditional use permit as appropriate for the particular lot and if the applicant proves that a relaxation is needed to provide housing within a reasonable cost to provide workforce housing.
 Zoning Ordinance lot size requirements may be waived, but the lot size must meet State and Federal requirements.
-All other dimensional restrictions may be reduced by the Planning Board with
+All other dimensional restrictions may be reduced by the Planning Board with consideration to environmental protection, water supply, sanitary disposal, traffic safety, and fire and life safety protection provided conditional use permit criteria listed below are met.